 I was created to feel pleasure.

-Because it’s true.
+It’s true.
 And wouldn’t you rather say something true to yourself than to say a lie?

 Now maybe you haven’t experienced a lot of pleasure before.
 That’s okay.
 In the surveys that I took for my book, I found that the best years for sexual pleasure for married women are between years 16-20.
 If you’ve only been married for a while, then, know this: it gets better with time.
 Women get more orgasmic with time and practice.
 So instead of doubting, or worrying, or giving up, get excited!

-4. Sex is a Beautiful Thing
+Starting Fresh Truth #4: Sex is a Beautiful Thing

 Sex is kinda awkward.
 It’s messy.
 You’re all sweaty, and there’s stuff to clean up afterwards.
 And sometimes it just doesn’t seem, well, proper.
 And so it’s easy for all too many of us to think, “sex is something we have to do to make babies, but it’s really best not to dwell on it too much.”
 We like feeling in control, clean, and organized.
 Sex doesn’t fit into that mold.